Caprissimo Italiano Coffee sets

 2. The coffee-growing region.
 If you tend to enjoy traditional coffee flavours the most, South American or Asian varieties are very likely to be best suited to your taste.
 Lovers of fruity, berryish, exotic notes won't be disappointed by coffees originating from Africa and Central America.

 3. The processing method.
-If you've decided to purchase some single-origin coffee, don't forget to consider its processing method: dry-processed coffee is sweeter and juicier, while the washed method endows the beans with fruitiness, vividness and a certain purity of taste.
+If you've decided to purchase some single-origin coffee, don't forget to consider its processing method: naturally processed coffee is sweeter and juicier, while the washed method endows the beans with fruitiness, vividness and a certain purity of taste.

 4. The roast level.
 The darker the roast of the beans, the closer their flavour gets to the classic Italian-style coffee, which is marked by intensity and bitterness.
 The lighter the roast, the more fruity, berryish notes the coffee is endowed with.